jcawley5/architecture-center/docs/ref-arch/RA0001/3-aws-iot-integration/readme.md

 ## Solution Architecture

 The key services used by AWS are AWS IoT Core, Amazon SWS and Amazon EventBridge.
-The services used by SAP BTP are the Cloud Foundry Runtime, SAP Integration Suite, advanced event mesh or SAP Event Mesh, SAP Connectivity service, SAP Private Link service, SAP Build Process Automation and SAP Destination service.
+The services used by SAP BTP are the Cloud Foundry Runtime, SAP Integration Suite, advanced event mesh, SAP Connectivity service, SAP Private Link service, SAP Build Process Automation and SAP Destination service.

 ![drawio](drawio/e2b-awsiot-sqs.drawio)